Kernix13/test-folder/COMPLETE.md

-# COMPLETED CONFIG CODE BLOCKS FOR LEANT TO'S AND A-FRAMES
+# COMPLETED CONFIG CODE BLOCKS FOR LEAN TO'S AND A-FRAMES

 Have to figure out common code so that I can use only ONE component file for Each category: 1) Lean-to's, 2) A-Frames, 3) Diagonals, 4) Tents